abatedemey/personal_website/index.markdown

 ---

-In the living room of my NYC apartment, fresh out of my Master's program, I partnered Kav & Andy to start FieldVision, a company would revolutionize how youth sports are filmed.
+In the living room of my NYC apartment, I partnered Kav & Andy to start a company would revolutionize how youth sports are filmed.

-At FieldVision, we built an autonomous camera based on the NVIDIA Jetson called the [F1 Camera](/F1_camera).
-Using Machine Learning, we created an autonomous filming experience that would unlock filming youth sports at scale.
+We built a camera powered by an NVIDIA Jetson called the [F1 Camera](/F1_camera).
+We leveraged Machine Learning at the edge to create an automated filming experience that would unlock filming youth sports at scale.

-Eventually, we pivoted and brought these algorithms onto an iPhone, where the power of a sports camera man was sitting in peoples pockets.
+Eventually we brought these algorithms onto an iPhone, bringing real time game analytics to peoples pockets.

-Now - Catch me at [CX](https://www.computex.dev/), where we make it dead simple to deploy AI models.
+Now - Catch me at [CX](https://www.computex.dev/), where we make deploying AI models dead simple.